Uranium2/ReinforcementLearning_Crypto/README.md

 ## TODO

-  - Crossover
+  - [ ] Crossover
-    - Selection: Get best individuals regarding score.
+    - [X] Selection: Get best individuals regarding score.
-    - Save best individuals (This can cause premature convergence over the long term.
+    - [X] Save best individuals (This can cause premature convergence over the long term.
 Because we can keep the best individual for ever)
-    - Fill rest of population:
+    - [X] Fill rest of population:
+      - [X] Fully new random
-      - Cross layers, Cross neurons
+      - [ ] Cross layers, Cross neurons
-      - Average neurons
+      - [ ] Average neurons
-      - Random between father and mother neurons
+      - [ ] Random between father and mother neurons
-   - Mutation
+   - [ ] Mutation
-    - Need to find a mutation strategy.
+    - [ ] Need to find a mutation strategy.
 Random on all gens?
 Random on x gens?
 What direction, up, down?
-   - Profit?
+   - [ ] Profit?